feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/StatCheck.rst

 .. code-block:: javascript

   "ChangeStatCheckDifficulty", "IfChoice", "1", "A Choice", "-100",
-  "ChangeStatCheckDifficulty", "GetEventAndIfChoice", "2", "A Differnt Choice", "100"
+  "ChangeStatCheckDifficulty", "GetEventAndIfChoice", "An Event", "2", "A Differnt Choice", "100"

 **StatCheckRollUnder**
 -----------------------